Multi-GPU and multi-node machine learning

 You need to give appropriate values for devices (number of GPUs per

 node) and num_nodes.
-We suggest giving these are command line arguments:
+We suggest giving these as command line

 def main():